sync-for-science/sync-for-science.github.io/proxy-api-calls/index.md

 It is also ephemeral; we reset its state frequently as we redeploy our reference architecture, so you should not rely on it persisting client data.

+## Interactive demo

+[Download](./SMART.ipynb) an interactive Jupyter notebook which demonstrates the following concepts.

 ## Open FHIR Access

 If you want to explore FHIR without worrying about authentication you can use the /api/open-fhir/ endpoint of the SMART Server.
 Alternatively